How Does Term Life Insurance Work?

 No-Medical-Exam Life Insurance

-"Many insurance companies have figured out ways to get you covered without going through the personal health exam that you needed to do in the past," Jeremy Keil, a certified financial planner with Keil Financial Partners, told The Balance via email.
-"This has made the insurance buying process easier and is even more important with COVID-19 causing people to shy away from interacting with others."
+"Many insurance companies have figured out ways to get you covered without going through the personal health exam that you needed to do in the past," Jeremy Keil, a certified financial planner with Keil Financial Partners, told The Balance via email, adding that this has made buying insurance easier.

 However, policies that don't require medical exams often come with lower coverage limits, so this may not be the best option if you want a substantial amount of coverage.